-We usually recommend starting off with a number of variants with a single algorithm configured for each variant.
-Examples of algorithms you might select in the platform are “Breaking news,” “Viral news,” “Look-alike articles/products,” and “Recent high CTRs.”
-This quickly reveals which algorithms work well for that specific customer and gives us valuable data to determine the ideal algorithm combination.
+We usually recommend starting with a number of variants with a single algorithm configured for each variant.
+Examples of algorithms you might select are “Breaking news,” “Viral news,” “Look-alike articles/products,” and “Recent high CTRs.”
+This quickly reveals which algorithms work well for that specific customer and provides valuable data to determine the ideal algorithm combination.

-Once the recommendation dialogues have racked up a number of clicks, BlueConic can start analyzing the recommendations click data to determine if a specific algorithm combination would have resulted in even more clicks.
+Once the recommendation dialogues have racked up a number of clicks, BlueConic can start analyzing the recommendation click data to determine if a specific algorithm combination would have resulted in even more clicks.
 We will describe this process in more detail later on in this blog post.
-Once we've found an algorithm combination we like through offline analysis, it's important to test that specific combination against the previously best performing variant to ensure it's actually performing well in practice.
+Once BlueConic finds an optimal algorithm combination through offline analysis, it's important to test that specific combination against the previously best performing variant to ensure it's actually performing well in practice.